The Reason

 Current Activities

-The Lung Health Foundation - As part of my work as an advocate with this organization, I will be attending the Better Breathing Week conference held in Toronto from January 21-25, 2025.
+As part of my work as a Caregiver Advocate with Lung Health Foundation, I attended the Better Breathing Week conference held in Toronto from January 21-25, 2025.

 Logo for Lung Cancer Voices Podcast - light green circle

-LUMEO Video for Kingston Health Sciences Centre - In August 2024, I was the patient and family representative for a Kingston Health Sciences Centre video about LUMEO, the impending health information system that staff and patients will be transitioning to, starting December 2024.
+LUMEO Video - In August 2024, I was the patient and family representative for a Kingston Health Sciences Centre video about LUMEO, the impending health information system that staff and patients transitioned to, starting December 2024.

 Patient and Family Advisory Council at the Southeastern Ontario Cancer Centre - Since Sept 2023, I have been Patient and Family Advisor.
 I use my experiences as a caregiver and—my husband's experiences as a patient—to weigh in on policy and education at the cancer centre as well as the broader Kingston Health Sciences Centre.
 This has included participating in: